 Hormone therapy isn’t without complications.
 Hormone therapy may increase the risk of breast cancer, stroke, and blood clots in some women.
 By speaking with your doctor, you should weigh the risks against the benefits.

 What are the advantages of hormone replacement therapy?

 Hormone therapy, which contains oestrogen, can significantly reduce menopause symptoms, including hot flashes and vaginal dryness.
 It may also help preserve a woman’s bone strength and reduce her risk of colon cancer and macular degeneration (age-related vision loss).

 Will I have to take hormone replacement therapy for a long time?

 The majority of women use hormone therapy for the shortest amount of time and at the lowest dosage possible.
 After five years of use, there is evidence that serious health risks such as blood clots, breast cancer, and stroke increase.
 If you have a personal or family history of these or other health complications, your decision about hormone replacement therapy will be influenced.

 If I stop taking hormone therapy, will my hot flashes and other menopausal symptoms return?

 When you stop taking hormones, the symptoms may return, but they will likely fade over several months to a year.
 These symptoms can be managed with the assistance of your doctor.
 They can last a lifetime for others.

-Ask us at Longevity Institute in OKC for the said treatment.
-For better spine health, bone health visit us.
+Ask us at Oklahoma Pain Doc for the said treatment.
+For better spine health and bone health, visit us.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.